FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/31-questions.md

 > Methods trained to predict secondary structure in soluble environment fail for membrane proteins \(empirical observation\).
 Reason for this is that the environment \(the membrane\) is very different.
 >
 > Number of alpha - helixes is important, as it defines function of membrane protein.
+Position of alpha-helixes, topology.
 >
 > ❓